venkatraj/js-notes/Part 1/02. Fundamentals/08. comparision/comparision.md

 Not identical `!==`

 ## Boolean results
-All comparisions returns boolean value as result
+All comparisons returns boolean value as result
 * If `a > b` returns `true` then it means yes `a` is greater than `b`
 * If `a > b` returns `false` then it means no `a` is not greater than `b`.
 Its value is less than `b`